 Light pink in color – dark red or deep purple gums can be indication of infection, as is blood present, either while brushing or flossing.

 Firm, and fitted closely around the teeth – loosening gums are a definite indication of gum disease.
-Gums that are visibly inflamed or irritated are also unhealthy.
+Gums that are visibly inflamed or irritated are unhealthy and have a reduced ability to fight infection.
+The bacteria that causes gingivitis produce Interleukin 10 which reduces your immune response to gum bacteria.

 Odorless – chronic bad breath is another common symptom of gingivitis.
 If no amount of dental hygiene can seem to improve your breath, it is time to talk to your dentist bout the potential need for treatment for gum disease.
 In some cases a thorough dental cleaning may be able to restore the gums’ health.
 In other cases, periodontal therapy may be necessary; this is a form of deep cleaning meant to rid the gums of harmful infections.